-The company accounts for its derivative financial instruments in accordance with ASC 815, Derivatives and Hedging.
-In accordance with ASC 815, these instruments are recognized on the balance sheet as either an asset or a liability measured at fair value.
+Derivative financial instruments are recognized on the balance sheet as either an asset or a liability measured at fair value.
 Changes in the market value and the related foreign exchange gains and losses are recorded in the statement of earnings.